alverena/documentation/user_guide_roles/marketing_tools/sending_abandoned_cart_campaigns.rst

-The View Page of an ACC contains the following sections:
+The view page of an ACC contains the following sections: